ED: You say you cover the “intersection of business and international affairs?” What the **** is that?

 MAHA: I’m a devoted reader of 19th century fiction, which was often journalism in disguise.
 In particular, I admire the attention to detail in the works of Dickens and Balzac.
 We remember them as crusaders using narrative as polemic, or as as stylists using prose as ornament, but their most important tool was observation.
 In this age of infotainment, reporters could learn a great deal from them.

-ED: What do you do when you’re not newshounding?
+ED: What do you do when you’re not being a nosey parker?

-MAHA: I run, mostly in Central Park, though also along the East River.
+MAHA: I run.
 I cook, and I bake, which are not the same thing.
 I look for good wines.
+I eat a lot of cheese.
 I watch professional sports.
 I’m an obsessive Yankee fan, and a follower of club and international soccer.
 Oh, and I do crosswords.

 FOR MORE USEFUL INFORMATION, CHECK OUT MY RESUME.